barbagroup/snake-repro/MesnardBarba-CiSE.md

 The successful result comes with a caveat, though.
 If we look at the time signature of the lift and drag coefficients, there is excellent agreement with our previous results for 30 degrees angle-of-attack (Re=2000).
 But at 35 degrees, the time signatures drift apart after about 40 time units (more than 150 thousand time steps).
-There is a marked drop in the (time varying) lift coefficient, but because the average is calculated over a time range between 32 and 64 time units (a reasonable but arbitrary choice), the final numeric result is not far off our published study.
+There is a marked drop in the (time varying) lift coefficient (Figure 7(b)), but because the average is calculated over a time range between 32 and 64 time units (a reasonable but arbitrary choice), the final numeric result is not far off our published study.
 Like in the previous case, using OpenFOAM, we make a judgement call that this result does indeed pass muster as a replication of our previous study.

 **Postmortem**.